Acronix98/Junior/README.md

 # Junior
-A multimodal AI with the personality of its creator.
+A multimodal AI that mimics you.